 First run in 1987, the event takes its name from one of Britain’s most infamous monarchs – not due to Henry VIII’s love of racing, but as a nod to the fact that “he of the six wives” utilised the Esher venue as a royal hunting ground during his reign.

 Initially a Grade 2 event, a steady stream of high-quality winners – including Grade 1 stars Direct Route, Thisthatandtother and Contraband – led to this two mile contest, which is open to novice chasers aged four and older, being handed Grade 1 status for the first time in 2011.

 In common with many Grade 1 contests over the course of the British season, it is the name of Paul Nicholls which sits atop the trainers table in this race.
 First successful in 2003 with Thisthatandtother, by 2018 Nicholls had racked up seven wins.
 The pick of that septet being 2011 Supreme Novices’ Hurdle champ, Al Ferof.
 In addition to his win in this race, the ever-popular grey went on to land the Paddy Power Gold Cup, and achieve the not inconsiderable feat of finishing third in three successive King George VI Chase’s at Kempton.

 Awesome Altior Top Of The Class

 Nicholls’ big rival Nicky Henderson may be three behind when it comes to number of wins in the race, but there’s no doubt that it is the Lambourn handler who is responsible for saddling the most talented winner in the history of the event: The mighty Altior.
-One of the highest-class chasers of the modern era, Altior stormed to a six length success in this race in 2016, before going on to a further eight (and counting) Grade 1 triumphs, including an Arkle Chase and two Queen Mother Champion Chases.
+One of the highest-class chasers of the modern era, Altior stormed to a six length success in this race in 2016, before going on to a further nine (and counting) Grade 1 triumphs, including an Arkle Chase and two Queen Mother Champion Chases.

 Big Names Out in Front